Some posts contain compensated links. Please read this disclaimer for more info.

 - Head to Bosnia and visit Mostar, Kravice waterfalls, Blagaj or Vjetrenica caves

-- Check out the Trsteno Arboretum and the Game of Throne film location
+- Check out the Trsteno Arboretum and the Game of Throne film locations

 - Perhaps some wine tasting in Komarna or lunch at Rizman winery